 After practicing a few tricks, I elevated my coffee game to a whole new level.
 And you could take a shortcut here if you don’t want to read the entire article.
 Just check my top tips below and try at least one of them.
 I guarantee that you’ll notice the difference immediately!

-If you want to learn more about the facts and reasons for elevating your coffee experience, keep reading.
+Keep reading if you want to learn more about the facts and reasons for elevating your coffee experience.

 From my perspective, a cup of coffee is the result of a chain of miracles.
 Many of them remain secret, but the more I learn about them, the fuller and happier is my coffee experience.

 A few coffee miracles are evident, as its aroma and flavor.

 Below, I will briefly explain the secret and the evident miracles behind great coffee.

 Great coffee grows in the mountains and highlands of tropical coffee-producing countries.
 From there, coffee beans pass through a lot until we enjoy a sip of it.You will find more infographics at Statista

 If your roaster knows where your coffee comes from, it’s more likely that it will be top quality.
 Why?
 Because coffee roasters can check sustainable growing practices.
 Additionally, they can perform better quality controls if they know where green beans come from.

 Additionally, traceability strengthens fair trade practices.
 As a result, coffee-growing businesses become more sustainable from an economic and environmental perspective.
 For this reason, the Specialty Coffee Association highlights traceability importance.

 Green coffee doesn’t fall off the tree just like that.
 Growers pick ripe coffee cherries, ferment them, and dry the coffee beans at their origin.